Wytamma/wytamma.github.io/_posts/2021-02-27-hpc-rstudio-qsub.md

 >>> Hello World
 ```

-We can steam line the process by piping the commands directly into `qsub`.
+We can streamline the process by piping the commands directly into `qsub`.

 ```bash
 # submit to qsub using pipe / redirect output to current dir